 1 Available data types 3

-2 Basic principles 11
+2 Basic principles 13

-3 Indices and tables 13
+3 Indices and tables 15

-Pv thon Module Index 15
+Рy thon Module Index 17

+In dex 19

 django-internationalflavor is born to complement the django-localflavor package.
 While localflavor is awesome when you are making a localized app, the reality is that you often need to accommodate for users from multiple countries.
 While Django has great support for internationalization and localization, there is no package that helps you store data from all over the world.
 This package aims to fill the gap and provides fields that are designed for use in almost every country, while enforcing consistent data types.